feiyuw/udns/README.md

 - [x] support to read DNS records from local file
 - [x] support to forward to parent DNS server if not found
 - [x] support to fetch myip by "my.ip"
+- [x] support to reload DNS records when local file changed
 - [ ] support CNAME record

 ## Installation